 Pay particular attention not just to what stocks or bonds an ETF holds, but how they're weighted.
 Some indexes weight their holdings more or less equally, while others allow one or two big names to shoulder the burden.
 Some aim for broad market exposure, while others take risks in an attempt to outperform the market.
-You can find all this information—and up-to-date commentary—on the Fit tab of any ETF.
+You can find all this information—and up-to-date commentary—on the Fit tab of any ETF on our Screener.

 Know what you own.
 Don't assume that all ETFs are the same, because they definitely aren't!.